 Batching tasks means grouping similar tasks and working on them in batches.

-This concept is not new, and it’s commonly used on operations management as an integral part of maximizing the production.
+This concept is not new, and it’s commonly used in operations management as an integral part of maximizing production.

-By batching tasks by similarity, you utilize the set-up time for multiple purposes, instead of having to set-up multiple times again and again, wasting valuable time and energy.
+By batching tasks by similarity, you utilize the set-up time for multiple purposes instead of having to set it up multiple times repeatedly, wasting valuable time and energy.

-- Batch email reading/writing: Instead of constantly opening your email client, or email tab, dedicate one or two windows a day where you check your emails.
+- Batch email reading/writing: Instead of constantly opening your email client or email tab, dedicate one or two daily windows to check your emails.
 Usually, 1.5 hours after you’ve started your work day is a good time to run the first batch.

 In general, batching is something that can be tailored to specific jobs.

 It doesn’t have to be an identical subject, topic, activity, etc.